chenxiaolong/avbroot/README.extra.md

 By default, for appended vbmeta images, the output image size will match the size of the original image that was unpacked.
 This size is specified by the `image_size` field in `avb.toml`.
 If the image is resizable (eg. `system`), then passing in `--recompute-size` will cause the `image_size` field to be ignored and the smallest possible output file that fits the raw image and AVB metadata will be built.
 This avoids wasting space if `raw.img` shrunk or allows the packing to work at all if `raw.img` grew. **Do not use this option for non-resizable images** (eg. `boot`) or else the device won't be able to boot.

+When packing an image, several of the fields in `avb.toml` may potentially be recomputed.
+To write a TOML file containing the new values, use `--output-info <output TOML>`.
+It is safe to overwrite the existing `avb.toml` if desired.

 ### Repacking an AVB image

 ```bash